n00bytes/Script-to-Go/README.md

  * Aquatone
  https://github.com/michenriksen/aquatone

-# Or installed them using the installation script.
+# Or install them using the installation script.